NHQ/mostmodernist/readme.md

 # "mostmodernist"

 before johnny begat mostmodernist dot com, a website which is now controlled by a squatter bot, and which annointed his career in wev development, he printed and distributed these pages of rhetoric and fiction.
-Altho the word mostmodernist was not used in the print, it was the name by which he referred.
-Two-thousand copies were printed as a large broadform newsprint.
+Altho the word mostmodernist was not used in the print, it was the name by which he referred to it.
+He wanted to print a magazine, ended up with a metablog.

+Two-thousand copies of the pages were printed as a very large broadform newsprint, folded once.
 The pdfs here are very large.
 You can zoom in many many.

 All content composed and written by johnny, except the following:
 The "Barmies" insert on page two was taken from the short stories of Donald Barthelme.